Net Force Calculator

 Understanding the Net Force Calculator

 The Net Force Calculator is a handy tool for anyone looking to understand forces in Physics.
 It calculates the total net force acting on an object by adding up all the forces applied to it.
 This sum determines how the object will move according to Newton’s Second Law, which states that force equals mass times acceleration (F = ma).
-Using this calculator helps clarify the concepts of Force and motion in a simple way.
+Using this calculator helps clarify the concepts of force and motion in a simple way.

 How to Use the Calculator